 So, is Cybersecurity Right For You?

 Now is the time to explore cybersecurity as a profession.
 The shortage of skilled candidates is expected to continually grow in the future, making cybersecurity one of the most in-demand positions across all industries.
-If you are interested in a career in cybersecurity, consider partnering with a staffing agency like the Sparks Group.
+If you are interested in a career in cybersecurity, consider partnering with tech recruiting firms the Sparks Group.

 Sparks Group is a nationally-awarded staffing and recruiting firm with a proven record of successfully matching candidate to opportunity.
 Our recruiters work closely with candidates, perfecting resumes and interviewing skills to help you land your ideal job.